interdiscipline/lockup/README.md

         gem 'lockup'

-2*.
-Next, add this line to your routes.rb:
+2. Next, add this line to your routes.rb:**

         mount Lockup::Engine, at: '/lockup'

 3. Define a codeword (see Usage below).

-*This step may be unnecessary—depends on your config/routes.rb setup.
+**This step may be unnecessary—depends on your config/routes.rb setup.

 ## Usage